-Most junior residents spend a two week, call-free block as part of the inpatient hematopoietic stem cell transplantation (SCT) team at Children’s Hospital Boston.
-This is an opportunity to take responsibility, under the supervision of a fellow and attending, for patients preparing for autologous or allogeneic transplants and those readmitted for complications following SCT.
+Most junior residents spend a two week, call-free block as part of the 13-bed inpatient hematopoietic stem cell transplantation (SCT) team at Boston Children’s Hospital.
+This is an opportunity to take responsibility, under the supervision of a fellow and attending, for patients preparing for and recovering from autologous or allogeneic transplants and those readmitted for complications following SCT.
 Rotation goals include: understanding the indications for SCT, donor selection, anticipated complications and time course relative to transplant, long-term effects of transplant, and the psychosocial challenges faced by children and families undergoing intensive therapy and long hospitalization.
 Besides the junior resident the team members include: a SCT attending, one first-year fellow, a nurse practitioner, and a pharmacist.
 The overnight call is covered by a heme/onc attending or fellow.
-This is a 13-bed unit.
 The resident and nurse practitioner evenly divide the patients and are responsible for pre-rounding, presenting on rounds, writing daily notes, reviewing all radiologic and pathologic studies and running weekly family meetings.
 The rotation includes daily morning teaching sessions, a weekly SCT staff development conference, the Longwood Medical Area SCT conference.